-New construction work to be approved by Governor in Council.
-26 Upon the railway being completed and opened for traffic no new works of construction in connection with the railway shall be commenced or carried out without the consent of the Governor in Council, and in the event of such works being carried out without such consent such works shall not be deemed construction work for the purpose of computing the amount of compensation upon the resumption or forfeiture of the lease as aforesaid.
+26 Upon the railway being completed and opened for traffic no New construction new works of construction in connection with the railway shall be works to be commenced or carried out without the consent of the Governor in Governor in Council, and in the event of such works being carried out without such Council. consent such works shall not be deemed construction work for the purpose of computing the amount of compensation upon the resumption or forfeiture of the lease as aforesaid.